 Bird sandwiches

 “Kay was a wonderful person.
 I remember when she and her husband accompanied David and me to Palm Springs.
-We went riding, and when we stopped for a picnic lunch I started to throw breadcrumbs for the birds.
+We went riding, and when we stopped for a picnic lunch, I started to throw breadcrumbs for the birds.
 That was not good enough for Kay, one of the most kind-hearted people I have ever known.
-She made sandwiches for them, first spreading butter, then adding meat paste and other fillings, and then she tossed this rich fare for the birds.”
+She made sandwiches for them, first spreading butter, adding meat paste and other fillings.”

 Anyway, I’ll leave the last words on the Harrison / Kendall saga to The Independent: “As sad as Kendall’s end was, it now also seems dated and distasteful, from a period that regarded women as weak and truth as vulgar.”
 That seems like a fair summation.